dongmouren0/dongmouren.github.io/teaching/112aut14/index.md

 1. How do you compute the number of divisors of a number $n$?
 Do several examples.
 Remember that $\tau(n)$ is odd if and only if $n$ is a perfect square.
 1. How can you describe all numbers $n$ for which $\tau(n) = 5$?

+#### HW 7.5
+This homework is due by email, and it is due by 5pm on Friday, Nov 21.
+This homework will be graded for completion, not for content.

+1. Email me your project drafts _as they are in their current state_.
+One person from each team should send the email and cc your teammates (though of course you should have worked on the drafts collectively).
+Don't worry much about errors, gaps, or formatting.
+1. Send me the following information individually in a short email (don't cc your teammates):
+    * What has your individual contribution been to the project write-up so far?
+    * What more do you individually plan to put in the project write-up?

+#### HW 8
+Coming soon!

 ----
 ### Older announcements